Joey Bosa: 2022

 During Week 3 against the Jaguars, Bosa left the game with a groin injury.
 It was later revealed that he needed surgery to repair the core muscle area of the groin.
 He was placed on injured reserve on September 28, 2022.
 He was designated to return from injured reserve on December 29, 2022.
 He was activated from injured reserve two days later.
 In the 2022 season, he finished with 2.5 sacks in five games.
 Against the same team in the Wild Card Round, Bosa committed a costly penalty by removing his helmet on the field in frustration after a late Jaguars touchdown.
 Trailing by four points, Jacksonville subsequently scored on a two-point conversion and later won the game with a field goal as time expired.

 2023

 Bosa appeared in nine games and started five in the 2023 season.
 He finished with 6.5 sacks, one pass defended, and one forced fumble.

 2024

 Bosa appeared in 14 games and started nine in the 2024 season.
 He finished with five sacks and two forced fumbles.
 He recorded a sack in the Wild Card Round loss to the Texans.
 On March 5, 2025, Bosa was released by the Chargers.
-At the time of his release, he was one of the last remaining players from the San Diego era (though the last player continuously playing with the Chargers in both San Diego and Los Angeles).
+At the time of his release, he was the last remaining player who continuously played with the Chargers in both San Diego and Los Angeles.